Volunteer Frequently Asked Questions

 - Must apply for Garda vetting as part of the application process in line with the procedure laid down.

-- Be available to volunteer for a minimum of two to four (2 to 4) consecutive days between 18th and 29th August 2018.
+- Be available to volunteer for a minimum of two (2) to four (4) consecutive days between 18th and 29th August 2018 or for one (1) day on the 26th August 2018.
 Please consider volunteering for as many days as possible.
 (Shifts will last up to 8 hours and you will be given adequate rest time).

 - Be available for three (3) mandatory training sessions, starting before the end of 2017.
 The training sessions will be on Saturdays and will last 3 to 5 hours.
 They will cover Induction, Job and Venue Specific Training.
 Advance notice will be given of dates.